 the source/root MPLS-TP node needs to identify the existence of a

-fault condition on any of the branches of the network.
+fault condition on any of the leaves of the network.
 Fault

 notification happens from the node identifying the fault to the root

-node and from the leaves to the root via an out of band path.
+node or from the leaves to the root via an out of band path.
 In

 either case the root then selects the protection transport path for